 Access support

-• If you feel uncomfortable about any activity in or nearby your halls, you can report it to halls staff who are here to help.
-You can also email Halls Reps.
+- If you feel uncomfortable about any activity in or nearby your halls, you can report it to halls staff who are here to help.
+You can also email the Halls Life team.